markkampe/Alarm/README.md

 The relays (which can be configured for high-asserted or low-asserted) are only on when a sensor (in that zone) is not in the closed/OK state.
 This is to minimize current-draw and heat.

-If I were cooler, and had been designing this in the 21st century, I probably would have made it a web-server with status indications and an event log.
-But I grew up in the '60s and I always wanted this panel.
-In fact, it is so old that it has holes and lights for window sensors that no longer exist (due to remodels).

 ## Code Overview